 Just like pieces that need to be tailored, it’s best to avoid purchasing items that can only be dry-cleaned.
 You’ll end up spending way more taking care of that item than you really need to.
 Opt for fabrics like cotton that can be machine-washed.

-What items do you think you should avoid if you're on a budget?
-We want to know.
-Let us know your thoughts in the comments below!
+Which items do you avoid when you’re on a budget?
+Let us know your thoughts in the comments below.